 These are the very best games like Portal for fans of Valve’s ingenious puzzle-platformer.
-And, no, Portal 2 didn’t make the list.
-That would have been too obvious.

 It’s hard to think back to the time when Portal an experiment that Valve bundled together with Half-Life: Episode 2 and Team Fortress 2 in The Orange Box.
 Portal was an experimental part of a bundle and yet it has become something of a phenomenon and in the decade since it was released games like Portals, many of them poor clones, have emerged left, right and centre.